Are You Waiting for Fundamental Strategic Changes that Never Happen?

 An Example of Enterprise Architecture

-Suppose an organization wants to fundamentally change the way they produce cans of peanut butter.
-Today they get peanuts from all over the world, ship them to production plants over water, put them in glass jars, and ship these jars all over the water, over the world to distribution centers for supermarkets.
+Suppose an organization wants to change how they produce peanut butter cans fundamentally.
+Today, they get peanuts from all over the world, ship them to production plants over water, put them in glass jars, and ship these jars all over the water, over the world to distribution centers for supermarkets.

-In the future, a possible scenario is that the farmers turn the peanuts into peanut butter right away, have it put in small bags, and ship the peanut butter directly to distributing centers of online ordering websites.
-In this way, the consumers can buy a more green product and know where it is coming from and directly support farmers.
+In the future, a possible scenario is that the farmers turn the peanuts into peanut butter right away, put it in small bags, and ship it directly to online ordering websites' distribution centers.
+This way, consumers can buy more green products, know where they come from, and directly support farmers.

 Why not, you might ask?
 Well, you are not looking at the concepts at the conceptual abstraction level above the logical level.
-At that conceptual level, some concepts and principles enforce the current state to stay in some kind of equilibrium.
-Many parties in the current state have agreed to work in a certain way and if you want to change things, you need to be aware and address all (or enough) of these forces in your environment.
+At that conceptual level, some concepts and principles enforce the current state to stay in equilibrium.
+Many parties in the current state have agreed to work in a certain way, and if you want to change things, you need to be aware and address all (or enough) of these forces in your environment.

-What you need to do is real Enterprise Architecture, i.e. conceptual enterprise modeling, and have a tool that supports you in doing so.
+What you need to do is genuine Enterprise Architecture, i.e., conceptual enterprise modeling, and have a tool that supports you in doing so.

 1. Modeling the Current State Enterprise Architecture or Solution Architecture You should first identify and explore the current business (production) concepts, information (exchange) concepts, and technology concepts.
-And per concept look into how they work and produce results (these are the concept's principles).
+Per concept, look into how they work and produce results (these are the concept's principles).
 You must not invent new concepts yourself but look them up in literature.

-3. Modeling the Future State Enterprise Architecture or Solution Architecture Now you can select the right business concepts, information concepts, and technology concepts that enable the strategy.
-You put can all the concepts together and morph them into a new total concept.
+3. Modeling the Future State Enterprise Architecture or Solution Architecture Now, you can select the right business, information, and technology concepts that enable the strategy.
+You can combine all the concepts and morph them into a new total concept.
 In the previous step, I have listed some known concepts.
-Other concepts everyone knows but hardly ever mentioned as part of architectures are: Business Process Management, Service Orientation, Automation, Transparency, Accountability, and 360 client view.
+Other concepts everyone knows but hardly ever mentioned as part of architectures are Business Process Management, Service Orientation, Automation, Transparency, Accountability, and 360 client view.

-If you take Business Process Management and you look at the principle of business process management, you will notice the elements of which it consists and the result they produce if all elements are in place and are working together.
-Also if one element is missing (like ownership of BPM, or performance indicators) the concept's principle will not work.
+If you take Business Process Management and look at the principle of business process management, you will notice the elements of which it consists and the result they produce if all elements are in place and working together.
+Also, if one element is missing (like ownership of BPM or performance indicators), the concept's principle will not work.

-You as an architect have the job of making sure the concept is implemented at the maturity level and rolling out the scale that is needed or required by the strategy.
-You need to draw sketches, principles detail diagrams, and artist impressions of the total concept, per concept, and the corresponding concept principle.
-If the owner/client and stakeholders are happy with your Conceptual Architecture Design you may enter the next phase.
+You, as an architect, make sure the concept is implemented at the maturity level and roll out the scale that is needed or required by the strategy.
+It would be best to draw sketches, principles, detail diagrams, and artist impressions of the total concept, per concept, and the corresponding concept principle.
+You may enter the next phase if the owner/client and stakeholders are happy with your Conceptual Architecture Design.

-4. Modeling the Future State enterprise structure or solution structure The Logical Architecture Design is what you are now creating.
+4. Modeling the Future State enterprise structure or solution structure The Logical Architecture Design is what you create now.
 That is where the known territory is entered: modeling the elements of the concepts at the logical and physical level: things like processes, actors, products, services, applications, databases, networks, clients, and servers you may define now and relate with each other.

-Also remember not only to put Design Concepts and Design Principles in your Architecture Design but also to put Realization Concepts and Realization Principles.
-For instance: you need to tell the engineers or project workers how to design in detail or to build solutions and structures (using guidelines, rules, and standards).
+Also, remember not only to put Design Concepts and Design Principles in your Architecture Design but also to put Realization Concepts and Realization Principles.
+For instance, you must tell the engineers or project workers how to design in detail or build solutions and structures (using guidelines, rules, and standards).

 There is nothing wrong with only logical enterprise modeling

-Logical enterprise modeling, administering the products, processes, applications, clients, servers, and networks in your organizations, is a wise thing to do.
+Logical enterprise modeling, administering the products, processes, applications, clients, servers, and networks in your organizations, is wise.
 You can create a common overview for stakeholders.
-If you administer the relationships between the entities you can also do a lot of impact-of-change analyses.
+If you administer the relationships between the entities, you can also do a lot of impact-of-change analyses.

-What you cannot do with logical enterprise modeling is to fundamentally change the organization, do enterprise transformation with it, or manage risks in major programs of change.
+What you cannot do with logical enterprise modeling is change the organization fundamentally, do enterprise transformation with it, or manage risks in significant change programs.
 This is because the concepts and principles ( that the entities at a logical level are part of) are not changed or modeled.
 You are working at another level.

 Sometimes, of course, there is a success.
-But that often has to do with experienced lead architects leaving behind the enterprise architecture method, frameworks, and tools.
-From their natural behavior, they start looking at the higher-level business concepts and IT concepts of the organization, exploring the principles (the way concepts work and produce results) of the concepts, and do a projection of the principles on the current situation of the organization.
-With projects, the missing elements and components are implemented to make the concept principles work.
+However, that often concerns experienced lead architects leaving behind the enterprise architecture method, frameworks, and tools.
+From their natural behavior, they start looking at the organization's higher-level business concepts and IT concepts, exploring the principles (the way concepts work and produce results) of the concepts, and making a projection of the principles on the organization's current situation.
+The missing elements and components are implemented with projects to make the concept principles work.

 Conclusions and Recommendations

-A lot of enterprise architecture tools are only logical enterprise modeling tools.
-They do not support conceptual modeling (that is modeling the relationships and fundamentals of enterprises, chains, architectures, concepts, environments, elements, components, principles, and phenomena).
+Many enterprise architecture tools are only logical enterprise modeling tools.
+They do not support conceptual modeling (that is, modeling the relationships and fundamentals of enterprises, chains, architectures, concepts, environments, elements, components, principles, and phenomena).

-These tools do support modeling products, services, processes, applications, etc...
-They often only allow you to create their predefined enterprise architecture, using their framework.
+These tools support modeling products, services, processes, applications, etc...
+They often only allow you to create their predefined enterprise architecture using their framework.

-But if you want to fundamentally change your organization, do some serious enterprise transformation, or manage risks in major programs of change.
-You need a real Enterprise Architecture Tool and Enterprise Architecture Framework.
+But if you want to change your organization fundamentally, do some severe enterprise transformation or manage risks in significant programs of change.
+It would be best if you had a real Enterprise Architecture Tool and Enterprise Architecture Framework.

-So what I recommend everyone is: write down your expectations, goals, and objectives you want to realize with an Enterprise Architecture Tool and Enterprise Architecture Framework before buying or starting using one.
+So I recommend everyone: write down your expectations, goals, and objectives you want to realize with an Enterprise Architecture Tool and Enterprise Architecture Framework before buying or starting using one.